Birger Persson

-Birger is portrayed with several coats of arms.
-According to the tombstone in Uppsala Cathedral, his shield showed two lowered wings, close together, without major gaps.
-But his seal in medieval letters shows two wings, the upper base of which is well separated, at large intervals, between a six-leafed rose, which hangs in a garland-like object.
+He was a co-drafter of the Law of Uppland.
+Birger is portrayed with several coats of arms: his tombstone in Uppsala Cathedral shows his shield with two lowered wings close together, without large gaps.
+His seal in mediaeval letters shows two wings, with an upper base, well-separated at large intervals, between a six-leaved rose, which hangs in a garland-like object.